thadguidry/respec/respec-w3c-common-migration-guide.md

 If you face issues with above, please file an issue or get in touch the W3C Slack's [#respec](https://w3ccommunity.slack.com/) channel, or via the [spec-prod mailing list](https://lists.w3.org/Archives/Public/spec-prod/).

+## But I don't wanna to upgrade!

+The `respec-w3c` profile contains security, performance, and new features plus support for the W3C's 2020 Process and future W3C Process/template updates.
+As such, it's highly recommended that you do upgrade.

-If you wish to not update, please download a desired version of `respec-w3c-common` from npm or GitHub repository and self-host it.
+If you still don't wish to upgrade, please download a desired version of `respec-w3c-common` from npm or GitHub repository and self-host it.

 ## Additional info